-As of Monday 1 April, 2024, a fixed interest rate based on the government borrowing rate of 2.05% will be applied on the loan.
+In April 2024, a fixed interest rate on the loan based on the government borrowing rate was introduced.
 The interest rate is determined by the rate set by Welsh Government for the financial year of application.
 The rate will be fixed for the duration of the loan term.
 The loan is unsecured.